William Huntington (preacher): Biography

 In 1773, Huntington and his wife moved to Sunbury-on-Thames in Middlesex.
 Soon afterwards he reported that he had been contacted by Christ.
 The vision, which appeared as a bright light from which Christ's bloodied body emerged, told him that he was brought under the covenant love of God's elect.
 He became dissatisfied with his existing religious beliefs, and began to associate with Baptists, Methodists and Calvinists in various Surrey and Middlesex towns.
 He became known locally for his Biblical knowledge and preaching, and he established his first congregation at Thames Ditton in Surrey, where he was a Baptist.
 He then had an independent group in Woking, also in Surrey.
 By the 1780s, Huntington preached at a large circuit of chapels across Surrey, Sussex and London: for example, he was involved in the early days of Bugby Chapel, a Calvinistic chapel founded in 1779 in Epsom, and of Five Ash Down Independent Chapel, founded in 1773 in East Sussex.
 His ongoing poverty, exacerbated by the loss of his coalheaving job, forced him to walk long distances every week.
 He controversially claimed that Divine Providence alleviated his poverty at this time by occasionally supplying money, food and a horse.

 In 1782, he received another message – prophesy upon the thick boughs – and moved to London, where he established a chapel on Titchfield Street.
 Providence Chapel was consecrated in 1783, and became very popular: hundreds or sometimes thousands of people attended his ministry, including Princess Amelia and members of the nobility—although Huntington himself preferred preaching to poorer people.
-His preaching style was evangelising, and he was known for preaching that the so-called moral law was the "ministration of condemnation" (2 Corinthians 3:9) rather than the rule of life for believers, for which he was accused of Antinomianism, among others by the Baptists John Rylands and Maria De Fleury.
+His preaching style was evangelising, and he was known for preaching that the so-called moral law was the "ministration of condemnation" (2 Corinthians 3:9) rather than the rule of life for believers, for which he was accused of Antinomianism, among others by the Baptists John Ryland and Maria De Fleury.
 Huntington has been identified as the "most egregious" proponent of Antinomianism.

 Huntington's "Broken Cistern" gives his views about Antinomianism:

 "I will not say that the authors of this book are Antinomians, but this I will say, that the book contains the worst Antinomianism that I ever read, and is a vile and damnable harangue, both against the law, the gospel, and the grace of God.
 Against the law, because it declares, the law has ceased to exist, and is done away, as a covenant of works.
 Against the gospel, because it is no rule of right or wrong.
 And against the grace of God, by declaring that the new man is taken captive by sin."